ashwani-pandey/IPLTrivia/README.md

 ## Features for bonus points

 * Progressive Web App
-* Optimized for loading time
+* Optimized for loading time ( With the help of Service Woker basics present as a part of create-react-app )

-## Available Scripts

-In the project directory, you can run:

-### `yarn start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

 ### Code Splitting